MatthewYeend/Laravel-Best-Practices/README.md

     'data' => $data,
 ], 200);
 ```
-The **Good** approach improves consistency and clarity in API responses by explicitly including a `status` field, making it easier for clients to handle responses.
-This follows best practices for structured API responses, improving readability and maintainability.
+The **Good** approach improves consistency and clarity in API responses by:
+- Explicitly including a `status` field, making it easier for clients to handle responses.
+- This follows best practices for structured API responses, improving readability and maintainability.

 ---
 ## Blade Templates